Bunjin/eth-layer2App-tracker/SPECS.md

 ## Metamask - plugin communication:
 - add layer 2 solution: request permission from user to install script that uses localDb and new derivationpath + has key control for this path
-- getAccount: for the given derivation seed path only, derive a new account
+- getAccount: for the given derivation seed path only, derive a new account (may or may not require confirmation by user)
 - deposit: lock some eth via a layer1 usual metamask tx from a main account of the user into the layer2 solution contract previously added
 - persist: store in local db
 - sign: via an account outside of the derivationpath (e.g. the depositer main account) because signing with derivated accounts can be done fully in layer2 script